| Title: | Nonparametric Statistical Methods |

 A data frame with 30 observations on the following 2 variables.

-indicator variable for treatment
+treatindicator variable for treatment

-ldl measurement
+ldlldl measurement

 Hettmansperger, T.P. and McKean J.W.
 (2011), Robust Nonparametric Statistical Methods, 2nd ed., New York: Chapman-Hall.